freesewing/freesewing/markdown/org/docs/designs/jane/instructions/en.md

 Hem the bottom of your shift.

-## Step 11
+## Step 8: Enjoy!
-Wear it as a historical undergarment or however you like!
+Now go forth and wear it as a historical undergarment or however you like!